Solomon’s Knot & Les Passions de l’Âme

 The extensive sequence of recitatives and turbae in Part II was far more dramatic, gripping, developed a real “dramatic pull” in this setting.
 There was none of the constant switching between choir and soloist(s) in conventional performances.
 The latter is potentially disruptive and slows down the action.

 Some of the chorales in Bach’s passion represent community singing.
-In that respect, the performance by Solomon’s Knot may be seen as inappropriate.
-However, that “mis-representation” was more than compensated by the fact that these singers raised the expression, the presentation of the content / text, the intensity of these chorales to an entirely different level: no big choir can possibly achieve that (and again, the singing by heart was instrumental in this).
+In that respect, one might see the performance by Solomon’s Knot as inappropriate.
+However, that “mis-representation” the fact that these singers raised the expression, the presentation of the content / text, the intensity of these chorales to an entirely different level more than compensated this apparent shortcoming.
+No big choir can possibly achieve that (and again, the singing by heart was instrumental in this).
 And, as expected, the language flow, the expression was intense and all natural with these singers: phrasing, breaking into verses, the duration of fermatas and rests, etc. all were non-issues.

 I particularly liked the intimacy, the warmth in chorales such as No.26, “In meines Herzens Grunde”.

 On the other hand, four of the chorales (No.5, “Dein Will gescheh, Herr Gott, zugleich”, No.14, “Petrus, der nicht denkt zurück”, No.17, “Ach, großer König”, and No.26, “In meines Herzens Grunde”) were followed by additional verses in French, sung and performed by all instrumentalists, singers, plus the big organ, plus all of the audience (standing).
 This way, the aspect of community singing and integration was realized—even more efficiently, and to bigger effect than if a big choir sings these chorales.
 Plus, it must have helped in the understanding of the language and the action (especially in the rear of the nave), considering that the bulk of the audience was French-speaking.